a tour guide is giving a tour of the Homestead parlor. Everyone in the photo is wearing a K95 mask.

 View of Homestead from Main Street

 The Emily Dickinson Museum is open to visitors March through December.
-Begin your visit at the Museum’s Tour Center, located in the Homestead.
+Begin your visit at the Museum’s Tour Center, located in the Homestead, to check-in for an existing reservation or to purchase tour tickets.
 From there, visit our Museum shop, grounds, and gardens, all of which are open to the public.
-To visit inside the Homestead, purchase tickets for guided 45-minute tours offered on a set schedule each day the Museum is open.
-Timed-entry tickets for general admission inside the Homestead are available on summer weekend afternoons, when visitors can explore at their own pace.
+Last entry to the Museum is at 4PM.

 Purchasing tickets online ahead of your visit is recommended.